War in the Vendée: Battle of Thouars

-The Battle of Thouars occurred on 5 May 1793, the main clash took place on the Pont de Vrine, the bridge over the river leading into Thouars.
+The Battle of Thouars occurred on 5 May 1793; the main clash took place on the Pont de Vrine, the bridge over the river leading into Thouars.
 The Vendéens proved unable to take the bridge for six hours, until Louis Marie de Lescure (fighting in his first battle) showed himself alone on the bridge under enemy fire and encouraged his men to follow him, which they did, crossing the bridge.
 The Republicans there were taken from behind by the cavalry under Charles de Bonchamps, which had crossed the river at a ford.
 Despite the arrival of reinforcements, the Republicans were routed and withdrew towards the city.
 The insurgents, headed by Henri de La Rochejacquelein, took the rampart by force and poured into the city, and the Republican troops quickly capitulated.
 The Vendéens seized a large amount of arms and gunpowder, but allowed the captured Republican forces to leave, after having sworn to no longer fight in the Vendée and had their hair shaved off so they could be recognised lest they went back on their word and were recaptured.

 Battle of Fontenay-le-Comte

 On 25 May 1793 the Catholic and royalist army took Fontenay-le-Comte.
 Lescure led his men in a courageous charge under enemy fire, shouting 'Long live the king!' and braving cannon fire, which left him unharmed.
-Likewise La Rochejacquelein wore his distinctive three red handkerchiefs on his head, waist and neck even though the gunners in the Republican forces were aiming for them.
-Following the victory his friends decided to copy him and all decided to wear three red handkerchiefs too so that La Rochejacquelein could not be distinguished by the enemy in the future.
+Likewise, La Rochejacquelein wore his distinctive three red handkerchiefs on his head, waist and neck even though the gunners in the Republican forces were aiming for them.
+Following the victory, his friends decided to copy him by wearing three red handkerchiefs too, so that La Rochejacquelein could not be distinguished by the enemy in the future.
 After this the only Vendée towns remaining in the control of the Republic were Nantes and Les Sables d'Olonne.